yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini_Data_Analysis 3/Mini-Data-Analysis-3.md

 # Exercise 1: Special Data Types

 In this exercise, I will modify the plot I made in milestone 3.
-The code and the plot is placed below:
+The code and the plot are placed below:

 ### Plot from milestone 2:

 I divided the age of the trees into 5 groups( 0 to 6, 6 to 11, 11 to 16,
 16 to 21, 21 to 26, and 26 +), and use filter to select neighbourhood
-that have more than 4000 trees because there are a lot of neighbourhoods and it is hard to plot all of them.
+that has more than 4000 trees because there are a lot of neighbourhoods and it is hard to plot all of them.
 I am going to plot the boxplot and jitterplot of the diameter for each age group in each neighbourhood.